pheintzman/RefineAlign/README.md

 	chmod 755 ./python_R_scripts/*

 ## Before starting:
-- Dependencies: mafft, python3, and R (tested with R v4.4.2)
+- Dependencies: python, mafft, python3, and R (tested with R v4.4.2)
 - In the RefineAlign.sh script:
-	- Update the ml commands for your system
+	- Update the ml commands below for your system (works on Dardel 2026-08)
 	- Update the SCRIPT_DIRECTORY path to the location of /python_R_scripts

 ## Requires:
 - A fasta file of the sequences to be aligned (INPUT_FASTA)

 ## To run:
-	./RefineAlign.sh INPUT_FASTA REFERENCE_ID
+	./RefineAlign.sh INPUT_FASTA MISSING_FILTER_PROPORTION REFERENCE_ID
 	# INPUT_FASTA: File name including full path (with .fasta extension).
 Needs to include the REFERENCE_ID sequence
+	# MISSING_FILTER_PROPORTION: A value between 0.0 (removes sequences with any Ns) and 1.0 (keeps sequence with all Ns).
+A value of 0.6 will remove sequences with >60% Ns.
+(Ns = missingness)
 	# REFERENCE_ID: Header name of the sequence in INPUT_FASTA for which the alignment coordinates are to be based on

 ## Generates: